 As a result, I've created this space to share what I've learned cooking with seasonal ingredients and foraging for wild foods across the Northeast.
 I'm excited for you to stick around and learn how to incorporate slow food and living into your life.

-I've incorporated my love of nature and the outdoors into my career as a food and beverage writer, photographer, and brand consultant based in upstate New York and western Massachusetts.
+I've incorporated my love of nature and the outdoors into my career as a food and beverage writer, and photographer, based in upstate New York and western Massachusetts..
 My writing covers food, farming, and craft beer industry topics, sharing stories by Black and brown makers, chefs, and experts in their fields.

 I've been published in national publications such as Food & Wine, The Guardian, FoodNetwork.com, Martha Stewart Living, and EatineWell Magazine.
 As a resource, Stephanie's work in been quoted and/or featured in The New York Times, Conde Nast Traveler, BITCH Magazine, and La Cucina Italiana.